-The Bank's market share in personal need loans, overdraft and other loans (by the total loan amount) in Turkey was 7.0% as of 31 December 2019, compared to 7.1% as of 31 December 2018, ranking fifth among private banks in the Turkish banking sector (i.e., excluding state-owned banks) according to statistics published by the BRSA.
-The Bank's management views personal need loans as an important part of the Bank's retail banking strategy and intends to develop new products and distribution channels to increase market share in personal need loans.
+The Bank's market share in personal need loans, overdraft and other loans (by the total loan amount) in Turkey was 6.5% as of 31 December 2020, compared to 7.0% as of 31 December 2019, ranking fifth among private banks in the Turkish banking sector (i.e., excluding state-owned banks) according to statistics published by the BRSA.
+The Bank's management views personal need loans as an important part of the Bank's consumer and private banking strategy and intends to develop new products and distribution channels to increase market share in personal need loans.
 The Group has also put in place new risk measures designed to improve the cost of risk associated with the Group's personal need loans business.

-Auto Loans: The Bank offers term loans to its retail banking customers to finance the acquisition of automobiles, with the Group providing car loans of up to 70.0% of the automobile's value for new vehicle purchases.
-As of 31 December 2019, the Group had outstanding auto loans of TL 12.7 million, representing 0.04% of the Group's retail loan portfolio.
-The Bank's market share in Turkey for auto loans (by the total loan amount) as of 31 December 2019 was 0.2% according to statistics published by the BRSA.
+Auto Loans: The Bank offers term loans to its consumer and private banking customers to finance the acquisition of automobiles, with the Group providing car loans of up to 70.0% of the automobile's value for new vehicle purchases.
+As of 31 December 2020, the Group had outstanding auto loans of TL 25.9 million, representing 0.06% of the Group's retail loan portfolio.
+The Bank's market share in Turkey for auto loans (by the total loan amount) as of 31 December 2020 was 0.3% according to statistics published by the BRSA.

 Overdrafts and other Loans: The Bank provides overdraft loans as an additional feature provided to debit card holders permitting them to access cash instantly and easily.
-The Bank believes that strong marketing support and central analytics contributed to its 11.0% market share in overdraft products as of 31 December 2019 (the latest date for which such figures are available as of the date of this Base Prospectus), according to statistics published by the Banks Association of Turkey.
+The Bank believes that strong marketing support and central analytics contributed to its 9.2% market share in overdraft products as of 30 September 2020 (the latest date for which such figures are available as of the date of this Base Prospectus), according to statistics published by the Banks Association of Turkey.
 In October 2013, the Bank launched a product named "Ready Credit," an overdraft product with an instalment feature that contributed to an increase in the Bank's market share.
-Total outstanding overdraft and other loans as of 31 December 2019 were TL 1.9 billion, representing 5.3% of the Group's retail loan portfolio.
+Total outstanding overdraft and other loans as of 31 December 2020 were TL 1.9 billion, representing 4.3% of the Group's retail loan portfolio.

-Since the beginning of 2012, the Group has undertaken new measures to improve the overall risk profile of its retail banking business.
+Since the beginning of 2012, the Group has undertaken new measures to improve the overall risk profile of its consumer and private banking business.
 These measures include: (a) gradually increasing consumer loan and credit card score cut-offs to reduce probability of default rates, (b) actively managing lending limits to reduce exposure at default of credit card customers, (c) more aggressively using risk-based pricing and targeted advertising for high-quality customers and (d) proactively targeting certain low-risk potential customer groups.
-Following these new measures, the percentage of NPLs recorded within six months after origination with respect to retail loans originated in each of 2017, 2018 and the first half of 2019 was 0.3%, 0.4% and 0.4%, respectively.
+Following these new measures, the percentage of NPLs recorded within six months after origination with respect to retail loans originated in each of 2018, 2019 and the first half of 2020 was 0.4%, 0.2% and 0.0%, respectively.

-The Group has also undertaken certain key activities to help maintain its overall retail banking market share, particularly in relation to general purpose consumer loans.
+The Group has also undertaken certain key activities to help maintain its overall consumer and private banking market share, particularly in relation to general purpose consumer loans.
 These activities include: (a) providing general purpose consumer loans with pre-approved limits for customers with a strong existing credit history with the Group, (b) extending instalment loans through the Group's customer call centre, its ATM network and the internet, (c) extending consumer loans through retail distribution partnerships with other Turkish companies and (d) utilising risk-based pricing criteria more aggressively to increase loans to higher quality customers.